sayanth-t-m/piper/readme.md

   Ensure ffmpeg is installed and added to your system PATH.
 - **Permission errors**:
   Run the application with appropriate permissions or change the download directory in the code.
+- **GUI not launching**:
+  Make sure you are running with Python 3.7+ and have all dependencies installed.

 ---